Columbus Workers' Compensation Attorney

 Informing your employer about your injuries does not formally begin the workers’ compensation process.
 You will also need to submit a Notice of Claim or Form WC-14 to the State Board and send a copy of this form to your employer and your company’s insurer.

-Get the Benefits You Need
+Let Our Firm Help You Get the Benefits You Deserve

 At The Mark Casto Law Firm, PC, we know how stressful it is to deal with paperwork and deadlines at the same time you are recovering from your injuries.